tpetricek/teaching/software-engineering/slides/behaviour.md

 ----------------------------------------------------------------------------------------------------

-# Modelling structure
+# Modelling behaviour

-**Decomposing systems into modules**
+**Two aspects of behaviour**
-_From subroutines to abstract modules and objects_
+_Communication patterns and state change patterns_
-_Abstract data types, object-oriented programming_
+_Also in analog computers (1930s) and EDSAC (1947)_

-**Object-oriented modelling**
+**Capturing communication patterns**
-_Heavyweight and lightweight methodologies_
+_Basics of UML sequence diagrams_
-_Is-A, Has-A and dependency relations_
+_Synchronous, asynchronous and responses_

-**Beyond object-oriented modelling**
+**Capturing workflows with state diagrams**
-_Functional programming and the expression problem_
+_Basics of UML state machine diagrams_
-_Solving repetitive problems with DSLs_
+_Implementing state machines at small and large scale_

 ----------------------------------------------------------------------------------------------------

-# CO886: Modelling structure
+# CO886: Modelling behaviour

 **What you should remember from this lecture**

- - Abstraction and origins of objects
+ - Sequence diagrams with sync, async and responses
- - Class diagrams and three kinds of arrows
+ - State machines with states and transitions
- - Be aware that there are other options!
+ - Understand examples and when to use them

 <br />
 <br />